 General Remarks

-The subject property comprises a detached two storey house located within an established residential area of similar properties lying within the town of Dunblane, which is convenient for local shopping, educational and social facilities.
+The subject property comprises a converted first and attic floor maisonette above commercial premises in the form of a retail unit within the village centre of Doune, where surrounding properties are of a varied age, style and character, with both residential and commercial premises present nearby.
+All local amenities and facilities are readily accessible nearby within the village.

 At the time of inspection the general condition of the property appeared consistent with its age and type of construction and was generally found to be in fair order throughout.

 The property is of an age and style where a degree of regular and ongoing maintenance should be anticipated, with particular focus on the external fabric of the building, however, would also benefit from internal modernisation in areas.

-The subject property has previously been altered including the dormer extensions at first floor level and it should be confirmed that all necessary permissions were obtained at the time of alteration.
+The property has previously been altered including the attic conversion and it should be confirmed that all necessary premissions were obtained at the time of alteration.

+The property has suffered from previous structural movement, however, on the basis of a single inspection this appears long standing and non progessive in nature.

+,

 Essential Repairs

 None noted.

 Estimated cost of essential repairs -

 Retention recommended?
 Yes X No

 Retention amount -

-Comment on Mortgageability

-The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provider.
+The property forms suitable security for not form suitable security for all lending purchase.
+Future saleability may be affective. mortgage purposes subject to the specific lend due to being above commercial property and the ing criteria of any mortgage provider. ne availability of finance should be ful The property may y confirmed prior to

 Valuation

-Market value in present condition £ 360,000
+Market value in present condition £ 115,000

-Market value on completion of essential repairs £
+Market value on completion of es £ 113,000

-Insurance reinstatement value £ 320,000
+Insurance reinstatement value Sertiai repairs £ 275,000

-(to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)
+, site clearance, professional fees, ancilla ~ 0,000

-Is a reinspection necessary?
-Yes X No
+Is a reinspection necessary? , 5.1.5 5.55di 1669, protessional 1660, di folia , j sliasgee plae vivij Yes X No